rustinphares/pdf2htmlEXwiki/Download.md

     pdf2htmlEX -h
     pdf2htmlEX --zoom 1.3 /pdf/test.pdf /pdf/test.html

-For detail instruciton on how to run pdf2htmlEX, please read the wiki https://github.com/coolwanglu/pdf2htmlEX/wiki/Quick-Start
+For detail on how to install docker, please refer: https://docs.docker.com/installation/ For detail on how to run pdf2htmlEX, please read the wiki https://github.com/coolwanglu/pdf2htmlEX/wiki/Quick-Start

 The old Ubuntu PPA has been deprecated.
 We are looking for a maintainer.